Julius Freund: Nazi persecution

-What remains of the Julius Freund Collection
+Sale of Freund's collection

 To survive, Clara Freund was forced to sell the art collection located in Switzerland.
 Art dealer Fritz Nathan organized the sale.

-On 21 March 1942, the Julius Freund collection was auctioned off in the infamous Fischer Gallery in Lucerne.
-The foreword to the auction catalog was written by the daughter Gisela, who now lives in Buenos Aires.
+On 21 March 1942, the Julius Freund collection was auctioned off in the gallery of Theodor Fischer in Lucerne; Fischer played a key part in the trading of art looted by the Nazis.
+The foreword to the auction catalog was written by Freund's daughter Gisela, who had fled to Argentina.
 In it she stated: "My father, Julius Freund, collected decades and always only from the point of view of artistic value, never in the thought of monetary exploitation".
 At the same point it is pointed out that it was previously the intention of the collector to "bequeath his artistic possessions ... to a museum".
 This museum could have been the Märkisches Museum in Berlin.
-The catalog included larger groups of works by Fritz Boehle, Carl Blechen, Daniel Chodowiecki, Lovis Corinth, Caspar David Friedrich, Theodor Hosemann, Käthe Kollwitz, Franz Krüger, Max Liebermann, Hans von Marées, Adolph von Menzel, Max Slevogt, Hans Thoma and Heinrich Zille, as well as other works by artists such as Theodor Alt, Albert Brendel, Ludwig Buchhorn, Carl Gustav Carus, Johan Christian Clausen Dahl, Anselm Feuerbach, Eduard Gaertner, Carl Graeb, Jakob Philipp Hackert, Karl Hagemeister, Johann Peter Hasenclever, Willy Jaeckel, Friedrich Kallmorgen, Max Klinger, Gerhard von Kügelgen, Wilhelm Leibl, Walter Leistikow, Friedrich Eduard Meyerheim, Paul Friedrich Meyerheim, Friedrich von Olivier, Ludwig Richter, Johann Gottfried Schadow, Karl Friedrich Schinkel, Franz Skarbina, Carl Steffeck, Wilhelm Trübner, Lesser Ury and Anton von Werner.
-Only two works came from non-German artists.
-These were pictures by the Belgians Jean-Baptiste Madou and Léon Mignon.
+The catalog included large groups of works by Fritz Boehle, Carl Blechen, Daniel Chodowiecki, Lovis Corinth, Caspar David Friedrich, Theodor Hosemann, Käthe Kollwitz, Franz Krüger, Max Liebermann, Hans von Marées, Adolph von Menzel, Max Slevogt, Hans Thoma and Heinrich Zille, as well as other works by artists such as Theodor Alt, Albert Brendel, Ludwig Buchhorn, Carl Gustav Carus, Johan Christian Clausen Dahl, Anselm Feuerbach, Eduard Gaertner, Carl Graeb, Jakob Philipp Hackert, Karl Hagemeister, Johann Peter Hasenclever, Willy Jaeckel, Friedrich Kallmorgen, Max Klinger, Gerhard von Kügelgen, Wilhelm Leibl, Walter Leistikow, Friedrich Eduard Meyerheim, Paul Friedrich Meyerheim, Friedrich von Olivier, Ludwig Richter, Johann Gottfried Schadow, Karl Friedrich Schinkel, Franz Skarbina, Carl Steffeck, Wilhelm Trübner, Lesser Ury, and Anton von Werner.
+Pictures by the Belgian artists Jean-Baptiste Madou and Léon Mignon were the only works by non-German artists.

-Hans Posse, Hitler's special representative for the so-called “Führermuseum” planned in Linz, wrote to Hitler's confidante Martin Bormann on 11 February 1942 about the Freund collection that it contained “excellent German romantics (especially CD Friedrich) and many masters from the early 19th century.
-Century like Krüger It should be one of the last opportunities to expand the period of German painting in the first half of the 19th century. ”Despite the scarce foreign currency of the German Empire, Posse acquired from the Freund collection for the so-called“ Führermuseum “113 paintings and drawings valued at 62,581.80 francs.
-While the paintings mostly passed into the possession of the Federal Republic of Germany after the war, the 94 graphics came from the Weesenstein Castle depot as so-called looted art in the Soviet Union.
+Hans Posse, Hitler's special representative for the Führermuseum planned in Linz, wrote to Hitler's confidante Martin Bormann on 11 February 1942 about the Freund collection that it contained "excellent German romantics (especially CD Friedrich) and many masters from the early 19th century.
+Century like Krüger It should be one of the last opportunities to expand the period of German painting in the first half of the 19th century."
+Despite the scarce foreign currency of Nazi Germany, Posse acquired from the Freund collection 113 paintings and drawings valued at 62,581.80 francs.
+While the paintings mostly passed into the possession of the Federal Republic of Germany after the war, 94 from the Weesenstein Castle depot were looted by the Soviet Union.

 Swiss collectors and museums also purchased artworks from Freund Collection at the Fischer auction.
 The Kupferstichkabinett at the Kunstmuseum Basel acquired seven drawings by Blechen, Kollwitz, Liebermann, Marées and Menzel.
-The Kunsthaus Zürich also bought eight drawings from the collection.
+The Kunsthaus Zürich bought eight drawings from the collection.
 The Zurich collector Emil Georg Bührle bought works by Blechen, Carus, Gustav Adolf Friedrich, Hosemann, Krüger, Menzel and Slevogt from the auction.
 Before the auction, the collector Oskar Reinhart acquired a portrait of Caspar David Friedrich by Gerhard von Kügelgen directly from Fritz Nathan.